AmanSawhney/images-meteor-project/README.md

 - Need to figure out how to produce one "image detail" for each image we have => Made an array with the map function that creates the image detail component
 - Need to figure out how to communicate important information from image list to image detail like the title => used the props function of passing in values
 - Images should not be hardcoded => Using imagur api images are pulled from the internet
+- Image details needs a description => Added that using props in React.js

 --------------------------------------------------------------------------------